Some Favorite Sites

 History-Buff Cop Rescues Wounded Knee Pix

-Posted to: Arts & Entertainment, East Rock, Cop of the Week
+Posted to: Arts & Culture, East Rock, Cop of the Week

 (Updated) One image shows armed U.S. marshals surrounding the town of Wounded Knee in 1973.
 Other photographs offer contemporary portraits of American Indians, tattooed or in traditional dress, in South Dakota and Washington state.